 Many such indicators are being developed and mapped periodically by various Research Groups across the world.
 Often, the indicators are arbitrary, based on disciplinary expertise and data access.
 Drought prediction and management also suffer from ambiguities arising from multiple models and approaches.
 As a result, drought policy and management have remained largely reactive, and guided more by immediate needs of relief than by research-derived knowledge.
 Research-based knowledge on drought monitoring, prediction, and management has great potential for reducing the extent and impact of droughts and in building drought resilience.

 It is more critical than ever, particularly in drought vulnerable economies like India, that an integrated drought management approach is developed to enhance water security.
-For example, the Indian economy has suffered from the successive impacts of multi-year droughts in the last decade.
-Several national schemes in India have been launched in the past three years to increase resilience to drought, and many scientific organizations in India are actively working to enhance drought management capabilities.

 - Assess the state-of-art of the science of drought monitoring, prediction and management globally and in India, with special focus on remote sensing-based approaches.

 - Identify gaps between research knowledge and operational requirements for drought policy and management;